Zika virus: Unlocking cures with G-quadruplex structures

 We identified a conserved G-quadruplex structure in the Zika virus's 3' terminal region, which interacts with human DEAD-box helicases, DDX3X and DDX17.
 These findings suggest new potential therapeutic targets for the development of treatments against the virus

-Zika virus (ZIKV) has stirred global concern, leaving in its wake a desperate need for effective treatments.
-With 86 countries designated as ZIKV risk areas and a substantial impact on fetal development, innovative approaches to combat the virus are crucial.
-In our recent paper, we delved into the intricate world of ZIKV RNA structures and human protein interactions, shining light on a potential therapeutic avenue.
+Zika virus (ZIKV) is a global health threat.
+With nearly 100 countries designated as ZIKV risk areas and a substantial impact on fetal development, innovative approaches to combat the virus are crucial.
+In our recent paper, we delved into the intricate world of ZIKV RNA structures and human protein interactions, sheding light on a potential therapeutic application.

 Our discovery allows us to contemplate potential treatments using G4 binding molecules or other molecules that disrupt human DDX17–3' SL interaction.
 Though more research is needed to understand the function of the 3' SL G4 during viral replication, our study lays the groundwork for innovative therapeutics against ZIKV.